FastCatalog-ai/api-examples/README.md

 1. **Search by Dataset URL**
    Search the catalog for a dataset using its homepage URL.

-2. **Complex Search**
+2. **# Find and retrieve details**
-   Search for a dataset or model using a combination of filters, pick the best match, get its UUID and retrieve its details.
+    This example searches the catalog for a dataset using its URL as a filter, and retrieves its details using its UUID.
+Finally a summary is prepared from the retrieved object, highlighting some important information.

 3. **Get Dataset Terms**
    Retrieve details of a dataset, including its terms, by UUID.